Many families struggle with the internal debate on whether they want more children.

 I’m so excited to be a tripod, have the balance I want, to parent intentionally every day, not just survive and wish my days away like I was during the trenches of the baby phase.

-I don’t want to spend years and years of my life raising baby after baby before all my kids get a sense of independence nearly 6-10 years later.
+I don’t want to spend years and years of my life ( the best years of my life, I might add ) raising baby after baby before all my kids get a sense of independence nearly 6-10 years later.
+EFF THAT.

-That’s a lot of baby rearing I have zero interest in doing.
+That’s a lot of baby/toddler rearing I have zero interest in doing.

 I want more for my life than being a mom and getting by daily.